 Over the years Alan has enjoyed the complex satisfaction of contributing to the not-for-profit sector.
 He contributed to the creation of Jewish Care, a merger of Jewish Community Services and Montefiore Homes, and was appointed its inaugural President, Life Member and Capital Appeal Patron.
-Alan is currently the President of Philanthropy Australia and a council member of Swinburne University.
+Alan is currently the President of Philanthropy Australia.

 Alan and his wife Carol Schwartz established the Trawalla Foundation in 2004 as a vehicle for the family’s philanthropic activities.
 In recognition of his contribution to community and business, Alan was awarded a Centenary Medal in 2003, followed by an Order of Australia (AM) in 2007.

 In his spare time Alan has established the Universal Commons Project “to encourage all of us to preserve and invest in our social and natural assets”.